asciamanna/asciamanna.github.io/_drafts/pair-programming-and-code-reviews.md

 ## Advice of the Time

 The advice at the time wasn't bad.
 When compared to the standard practices at the onset of agile and XP, it was a dramatic improvement.
 In fact you still don't have to look too hard to find organizations working without any code reviews.
-Or even development organizations that require code reviews for "new developers" but "senior developers" get away without having any reviews for code before it goes into production.
+Or some organizations that require code reviews for "new developers" but "senior developers" get away without having any reviews for code before it goes into production.

-When developers work by themselves without any checks whatsoever all too often no one sees any of their code before it gets shipped into production.
+When developers work by themselves all too often their code gets shipped into production without any feedback whatsoever.
 Furthermore, organizations levying unrealistic deadlines on the team only serves to make the problem worse.
 In these cases developers are racing to meet deadlines and hacking code together to get something that "works" into production.
 This is terribly short-sighted because the maintenance cost of that code is a non-insignificant, ongoing tax for the organization.
 The total cost of that original code change is significantly higher than slowing down and delivering high quality (i.e., easily changeable) code the first time.
 Sadly, some organizations are just still too short-sighted to see this.

 ### A Response to Big Code Reviews

 Even when teams did practice code reviews they were often handled at the end of a large project.
 They were usually held as large meetings where the attendees had to be interrupted to attend the meeting in person.
-The expectation is that the attendees have spent a significant amount of time pouring over huge amounts of code so that they can provide detailed advice and recommendations in the meeting.
+The expectation is that the attendees have spent a significant amount of time pouring over huge amounts of code so that they can provide detailed advice and recommendations during the meeting.

 This practice fails for a number of reasons.
 It is often way too late in the development cycle to give anything more than trivial feedback.
-Any significant changes would typically cause the team massive amounts of rework and presumably put them well behind their schedule.
+Any significant changes would typically cause the developer massive amounts of rework and presumably putting them well behind their schedule.
 This works to frustrate both the author and the reviewer; feeling that these meetings are a waste of time.
 Furthermore, it is nearly impossible for someone to be able to give a detailed and high-quality review of such large amounts of code.
 Typically lots of issues slip through the cracks when having code reviews of this magnitude.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">10 lines of code = 10 issues.<br><br>500 lines of code = &quot;looks fine.&quot;<br><br>Code reviews.</p>&mdash; I Am Devloper (@iamdevloper) <a href="https://twitter.com/iamdevloper/status/397664295875805184">November 5, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>